TorhamDev/Death-engine/README.md

 2. DNS lookup
 3. Dork scanning
 4. Crawler
+5. Directory discovery
-5. Port scanner and os identifier
+6. Port scanner and os identifier
-6. Subdomain scanner
+7. Subdomain scanner
-7. Wappalyzer Scan
+8. Wappalyzer Scan

 `This script is in development and will soon be released in an alpha version`